Thursday 2 January 1941

 Below is a 1941 live performance of the song (a "V-Disc") for the Special Service Division.
 It has some very shaky camera work (changing lenses mid-song was not a good idea) but is an excellent rendition nonetheless.
 One of the top-two enduring classics of the World War II era (kudos if you can name the other, I guarantee that you know it but it's not a Glenn Miller tune).

-And, here is a version from "Buck Privates."
+And second, here is the version from "Buck Privates."

 January 1941January 1, 1941: Muselier Arrested